 Scientists have recently discovered new species of ancient human excavations in Philippines.
 This newly identified species named Humo Luzonensis after Luzon Island, where bones and teeth from individuals of this species were excavated from Callao Cave.
 The small size of the bones suggests this archaic human would have been shorter than 4ft tall – possibly even shorter than another ancient species – Homo floresiensis.
 The specimens of H. luzonensis were dated to 50,000 and 67,000 years old (Late Pleistocene period), which suggests that the species was alive at the same time as several other hominins belonging to the genus Homo, including Homo sapiens, Neanderthals, Denisovans and Homo floresiensis.
 Thus, this discovery claims finding to be the earliest direct evidence human presence in Philippines.

-29. Who has been appointed as new Secretary of Defence Finance?
+27. Who has been sworn-in as the new prime minister of Palestine?

 Notes: